MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle.md

 - MOE150
 - YAE150
 ms.assetid: 6c4c8fff-6444-404a-bffc-f9da0bcc3039
 description: "Manage Viva Engage Enterprise users in Office 365.
-As you create, delete, and restore users in Office 365, they'll be created, deactivated, and reactivated in Viva Engage."
+As you create, delete, and restore users in Office 365, they are created, deactivated, and reactivated in Viva Engage."
 ---

 # Manage Viva Engage users across their lifecycle from Office 365

 There are many types of users in Viva Engage and managing each of them is different.

-- Users with Microsoft Azure Active Directory-identity
+- Users with Microsoft Azure Active Directory (AD) identity
 - Users without Azure AD
-- Other guest users
+- Guests

-As a global administrator, you control the lifecycle for Viva Engage users through the Microsoft 365 admin center, in addition to managing them through Viva Engage.
+As a Microsoft 365 Global administrator, you control the lifecycle for Viva Engage users through the Microsoft 365 admin center, in addition to managing them through Viva Engage.

 All communities and groups from Viva Engage networks that are in Native Mode are managed through these admin centers.
 Some of the management capabilities regarding community or group members or users that can be done through the Microsoft 365 admin center includes: